qureshibelal3/AvianEvolution/README.md

 Bionformatics final project

 ## Overview
-This project explores the evolutionary relationships among different bird species
+This project explores the evolutionary relationships among different bird species using CYTB gene sequences

 ## Progress
-- **Data Collection:** Collected whole genome bird sequences
+- **Data Collection:** Collected CYTB gene bird sequences
 - **Alignment:** Used `mafft` for aligning the sequences.
 IQTREE to generate the tree
 - **Phylogenetic Tree Construction:** Utilized the `ape` package in R to construct a family tree.